yossefmosa/Power_BI_Projects/ITI Educational Operations Analysis/README.md

 ## ▶️ How to Use
 1. Download the `.pbix` file from this repository.
 2. Open it using **Power BI Desktop (latest version recommended).**
-3. Use slicers, drill-throughs, and tooltips to explore the dashboards.
+3. Use slicers, filters, and tooltips for interactive exploration.
 4. Navigate between the six categories for full institutional analysis.

 ---